twf2360/Newtons-Cradle/README.md

     - Done, but more testing needing to be done to prove it works
     - Plotting function needs updating
     - Animate?
-5. Add a configuration file?
+5. Add a configuration file
+    - done
 6. Add a dataframe of important information
+    - done
+7. Add a testing structure